Vialoraine/Project-Wine-Festival-Schedule/README.md

 ## Description

-- In this repositiory, I followed a prompt: You friend Isa is a budding fashion blogger, and she's asked you to build her a new website, just in time for New York Fashion Week!
+- In this repositiory, I followed a prompt: The Aguillar Family is hosting their annual wine festival and they have asked you to build a web page for the event schedule!
 - Using my new HTML knowledge, in tabular organization, I created the underlying structure of an event schedule.

 ## Table of Contents